 Bedding for better sleep

 Ah, there’s nothing like laying down on clean, soft sheets.
-It goes beyond the feeling, though, because cleanliness and material of our bedsheets really do make a difference in our sleep!
+It goes beyond the feeling, though, because the cleanliness and material of our bedsheets really do make a difference in our sleep!

 A 2012 study by the US National Sleep Foundation found that 73% of us sleep better on fresh (clean) sheets.
 How often should we wash?
 Once a week and even more often (3-4 days) if your pets sleep with you or you have allergies.